-The epochal sponsorship deal between Pepsi and music legend Michael Jackson was inked in 1983, a year marked by both geopolitical tensions and groundbreaking pop culture milestones.
+The sponsorship deal between Pepsi and music legend Michael Jackson was inked in 1983, during a time of geopolitical tensions and the mainstreamization of pop music.

 However, Pepsi's audacious $5 million contract with Jackson to promote its sugary soft drink set the stage for celebrity music endorsements becoming commonplace.